Skip to content

 end

-ICE discovers three types of "candidates" (possible connection endpoints):
+ICE discovers three types of candidates (possible connection endpoints), each revealing different information about your network.

 candidate:1 1 UDP 2130706431 192.168.1.100 54321 typ host